Welcome to the Fieldcode Manual

 The dispatch group workload is the sum of all combined engineer workloads and gives you a general idea of how loaded with work a dispatch group is at a given date.

-Note: Hidden technicians are also included in the calculation of the group workload.
+Hidden technicians are also included in the calculation of the group workload.

-Was this article helpful?
+Was this topic helpful?

-How can we improve this article?
+How can we further improve this topic?

-Please submit the reason for your vote so that we can improve the article.
+Please submit the reason for your vote so that we can improve this topic.